crcastore/QALS-cpp/README.md

 C++ implementation of Quantum Annealing Learning Search Algorithm (Pastorello, Davide, and Enrico Blanzieri. "*Quantum annealing learning search for solving QUBO problems.*" *Quantum Information Processing* 18.10 (2019): 1-17.)

 # Introduction
-This repo refers to "*Quantum Annealing Learning Search Implementations*"
+This repo refers to ["*Quantum Annealing Learning Search Implementations*"](https://www.rintonpress.com/journals/doi/QIC22.3-4-1.html), Rinton Press, Quantum Information and Computation (Vol.22 No.3&4 pp0181-0208)

 # Requirements
 Since the C++ implementation requires a Python script in order to interface with the Quantum Annealer, some **python packages** must be installed.